DVD-by-mail

-DVD-by-mail is a business model in which customers order DVDs and similar discs containing films, television shows, video games, and other media to rent, which are then delivery to the customer by mail.
+DVD-by-mail is a business model in which customers order DVDs and similar discs containing films, television shows, video games, and other media to rent, which are then delivered to the customer by mail.
 Generally, all interaction between the renter and the rental company takes place through the company's website, using an e-commerce model.
 Typically, a customer chooses from a list of titles online and adds titles to a queue.
 As a customer's requested titles become available, the company sends them out.
 When the customer is finished with the disc, they mail it back to the company.

 DVD-by-mail arrived in time to compete with video rental shops, but both have largely been overtaken in developed countries by video on demand (online streaming) services.
-As a result, formerly operating DVD-by-mail services, (e.g. Redbox) are now defunct.
+As a result, formerly operating DVD-by-mail services (e.g. Redbox) are now defunct.

 Background

 Most companies operate on the following model: